LawrenceZhou/labelingInterface/README.md

    `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'test';`

+3. For deployment, build the executive file:
+   `go build -o server`

+   Forever run it:
+   `nohup ./server &`

+   Kill it by:
+   `killall ./server`

-3. If all is working correctly, check the address http://label.yijunzhou.xyz/ which you can open in your  browser and see the application running.
+4. If all is working correctly, check the address http://label.yijunzhou.xyz/ which you can open in your  browser and see the application running.